Project-Herophilus/Project-Herophilus-Assets/CloningBuildingRunningSolution.md

 + You can also go ahead and download the code from a specific repository and then unzip it as well.
 To download just click on the Code button and select the Download Zip option.

+## Java Assets
+This section is specific to the Java centric assets provided.

-## Step 3: Building the App: Command Line
+### Step 1: Building the App: Command Line
 This section covers how to get the application built.
 + Maven: The following steps are needed to run the code.
 Either through your favorite IDE or command line You can either compile at the base directory or go to the specific iDaaS-Connect acceelerator.
 Specifically, you want to